How to Set Up a UAE Freelance Visa Without an Agency (2026 Guide)

 There are three routes to UAE residency as a freelancer or remote worker:

 Most freelancers applying without employer support will choose a Free Zone permit.
-If your income is entirely from one foreign employer and you earn USD 5,000+ per month with six months of consistent bank statements, the VWP is an option — but it has no upgrade path, no UAE trade license, and limited banking access.
+If your income is entirely from one foreign employer and you earn USD 5,000+ per month with six months of consistent bank statements, the VWP is an option — but it has no direct upgrade path, no UAE trade license, and limited banking access.

 Decision 2: Which free zone?